Sac Metro Air District, in collaboration with the South

 Date range of monitoring data: Has Not Started

-The mobile laboratory will use professional-grade air monitoring equipment to collect data to determine what type of air pollution sources are impacting the community.
+The portable laboratory will use professional-grade air monitoring equipment to collect data to determine what type of air pollution sources are impacting the community.
 The Phase 3

 monitor location will remain at that location for at